 Nihahi Creek, on the west side of Nihahi Ridge, is a unique hiking adventure in Elbow Valley, Kananaskis Country, Alberta, Canada.

-From the campground above the shore of the Elbow River, access to the Nihahi Creek trail-head is about 4 KM (2½ miles) west of the gate on relatively flat, dirt road.
+From the campground above the shore of the Elbow River, access to Nihahi Creek trail-head is about 4 KM (2½ miles) west of the gate on relatively flat, dirt road.

 Nihahi Creek is located in the valley on the far side of Nihahi Ridge.
-The short hike into Nihahi Creek is a stunningly beautiful hike on a sunny day in late summer or fall.
+The short hike into Nihahi Creek is stunningly beautiful on a sunny day in late summer or fall.
 Some hiking and scrambling experience and good boots are beneficial.

-The best option is to simply make a right turn off the main trail before Nihahi Creek at the signed intersection.
+The best option is to simply make a right turn off the main trail immediately before Nihahi Creek at the signed intersection.

 To enter the canyon this way would be a technical effort but the alcove is an interesting and peaceful place.
 There is an exit about halfway to the waterfall which allows a scramble up the steep east cliff side to intersect with the Nihahi Creek trail.

 Where the trail passes an open stony area on usually dry creek bed creek on the left, it is important to turn sharply left and down in the reverse direction to enter the canyon.
 It is easy to miss this junction and if you hike past it, it is necessary to turn back and enter the canyon access point.
 This entrance point is not obvious so it is important to watch carefully.

 Logs used to descend the cascading waterfalls may have been washed away during spring and summer runoff and replaced with less stable poles.
 The walls of the canyon have been worn smooth and are beautifully graceful after millenniums of water flow have created their form.